modalitysystems/modalitysoftware-docs/twa/ModalityTeamsUsage.md

 ![alt text](images/usage/icon.png "Modality Teams Usage Icon")

 Clicking on the app will take you to the **Getting Started** dialog.
-Choose the **Explore app** button in the middle.
+Choose the **Explore with sample data** button.
 We have pre-populated the app with sample data to enable you to explore the app.

 ![alt text](images/usage/connectordemo.png "Get Started Dialog")